 Zhang, Lu, 2005, Anomalies, NBER working paper 11322, runner-up, Best Paper Award at the 2005 Utah Winter Finance Conference

 An economic explanation for why investment and profitability play a fundamental role in the cross section of expected stock returns.

 [All articles are the sole copyright of the respective publishers.
 Materials are provided for educational use only]

-Does q-theory with investment frictions explain anomalies in the cross-section of returns? (with Li), 2010, Journal of Financial Economics 98 (2), 297-314.
+2010 Li, Dongmei, and Lu Zhang, Does q-theory with investment frictions explain anomalies in the cross-section of returns?, Journal of Financial Economics 98 (2), 297-314.
 Lecture notes

-The new issues puzzle: Testing the investment-based explanation (with Lyandres and Sun), 2008, Review of Financial Studies 21 (6), 2825-2855.
+2008 Lyandres, Evgeny, Le Sun, and Lu Zhang, The new issues puzzle: Testing the investment-based explanation, Review of Financial Studies 21 (6), 2825-2855.
 Runner-up, Barclays Global Investors Award for the Best Conference Paper at the 2005 European Finance Association Annual Meetings.

 Zhang, Lu, 2014, Research Summary: Exploring asset pricing anomalies, NBER Reporter 1, 17-19.